coolbutuseless/xxhashlite/README.md

 - `xxhash(robj, algo)` calculates the hash of any R object understood by `base::serialize()`.
-- `xxhash(robj, algo, seed)` calculates the hash of a raw vector or string.
+- `xxhash_raw(vec, algo)` calculates the hash of a raw vector or string.
   This function is appropriate when comparing hashes of non-R objects.
+- `xxhash_file(file, algo)` calculates the hash of a file

 ## Installation